2020 Toyota Racing Series: Tyres

-In July 2019, it was announced that Hankook Tire would become the series' tyre supplier starting from the 2020 season.
+In July 2019, it was announced that Hankook would become the series' tyre supplier starting from the 2020 season.
 The new contract stipulates that 1,600 tyres will be brought in for each season, with each driver receiving 17 sets of tyres, with the ability to add a further two sets of wet weather tyres if required.
 The tyre is of the same specification used in Formula Renault Eurocup and the W Series.
 Tyre dimensions will also be changed in conjunction with the changing of supplier; 230/560 for the fronts and 280/580 for the rear.

 Teams and drivers

 All teams are based and registered in New Zealand.